 Classes will be offered this fall on Monday evenings, September 8 through December 1.
 Class size is limited.
 Registration deadline is July 31.
 For more information or to receive an application, contact Beverly Davis

 All are invited to join the members of our Community of Hope on Thursday, March 13 at 6:00 p.m. in the council room for a presentation on dealing with addictions lead by Christ the King Church member Cheryl Rhode.
+If you know someone who may need help with their addiction, then hurry a and take them to this addiction treatment doctor so they can recover quickly. the sooner you get them there, the better it will be for their recovery and it will be much faster than any other clinic.

 Cheryl Rhode, Psychotherapist and Licensed Clinical Social Worker in private practice since 1994 will be our facilitator.
 She specializes in chemical dependency and other compulsive behavioral issues and mood disorders such as anxiety and depression, and sees individuals and couples.
 Cheryl received her clinical training in the Psychiatry Department at Baylor College of Medicine.
 For more information, contact Beverly Davis